-5.3.3 DISCRETIONARY BUILDING HEIGHT CRITERIA
+5.3.3 Development height bonuses

-Additional height may be approved by Council where a proposed development meets all of the essential criteria and one or more of the additional criteria, as outlined below.
+A development bonus in the form of additional height (storeys) as specified in Plan 2 may be approved by Council where a site meets all of the essential criteria and one or more of the additional criteria, as outlined below.

-In granting approval for additional height, Council may approve plot ratio above the maximum plot ratio described in this structure plan (where applicable) for mixed use development.
+In granting a development bonus in the form of additional height, Council may approve plot ratio above the maximum plot ratio described in this structure plan (where applicable) for developments comprising residential, serviced apartments, retirement villages or hotel land uses and non-residential land uses.

-5.3.3.1 ESSENTIAL CRITERIA
+5.3.3.1 Essential criteria

-- Establish building heights and built form which provides an urban response to existing and future development in the area and establishes appropriate scaled interfaces with the public realm to ensure high quality design outcomes. - The development bonus comprises a minimum 60% of plot ratio area to be used for residential land uses where applied to 'Mixed Use' zoned sites.

-- The development is of a high quality design as determined by the City of Subiaco Design Review Panel. - A new road or pedestrian access way is provided through the site where it has been identified as desirable or outlined in any applicable Local Development Plan.
+- Establish building heights and built form which provides an urban response to existing and future development in the area and establishes appropriate scaled interfaces with the public realm to ensure high quality design outcomes. - The development bonus comprises a minimum 60% of plot ratio area to be used for residential land uses where applied to 'Mixed Use' zoned sites. - The development is of a high quality design as determined by the City of Subiaco Design Review Panel. - A new road or pedestrian access way is provided through the site where it has been identified as desirable or outlined in any applicable Local Development Plan.

-5.3.3.2 ADDITIONAL CRITERIA
+5.3.3.2 Additional criteria